resource-watch/slate/source/includes/api/_subscriptions.md

 In order to create a subscription for a given dataset, the dataset must be prepared to accept subscriptions.
 This can be achieved by declaring some queries in the  `subscribable` property of a dataset.

 Inside the `subscribable` object, one (or many) sub-objects can be declared.
-In the provided example, an object is provided in the key `test` is provided, including both a `dataQuery` and a `subscriptionQuery`.
+In the example on the side, an object is provided in the key `test` is provided, including both a `dataQuery` and a `subscriptionQuery`.

-The `dataQuery` will be evaluated as the subscription's content, while the `subscriptionQuery` will be evaluated to check if a subscription has changed since the last update.
+`dataQuery` and `subscriptionQuery` should always be present inside each sub-object of the `subscribable` dataset's field.
+The first will be evaluated as the subscription's content, while the latter will be evaluated to check if a subscription has changed since the last update.

 Both queries can contain two special keywords: `{begin}` and `{end}`.
 These will be replaced with ISO-formatted dates on runtime (with the datetime in which the subscription was last evaluated, and the datetime at the time of evaluation, respectively).